filcab/SublimeLLDB/README.md

 Known bugs
 ----------
+* The current version of Xcode (4.3.3) has a non-working debugserver (bugs may occur, such as a crash when restarting a program).
+LLDB.framework version LLDB-153 (or newer) will work.
 * The input reader thread is named (for Python) Dummy-N (N=1, ...).
 This is a Python problem (the LLDB library uses `pthread_setname_np` to name the thread).
 * Sometimes Sublime Text 2 won't update the markers.
 For example, executing the LLDB command 'breakpoint disable' to disable all breakpoints may make the breakpoints disappear.
 They should reappear on the next step instruction.
 * Lldb's `script` command may not work.
 A workaround is being devised for it.